safinxr/sasha-blouse-client-side/README.md

 The user profile section displays added food items, enables food item addition, and shows ordered food items, providing a personalized experience.

 ### Authentication:
-The website implements user authentication, allowing users to register and log in.
+The website implements user authentication, allowing users to register and log in..